pabloostos/road-to-ai-agent-engineer-/system-prompts-role-playing/exercise.md

 ## 🎯 Objective

-Learn to design effective system prompts and implement role-playing techniques with Large Language Models.
+Learn to design effective system prompts and implement role-playing techniques with Large Language Models using Hugging Face Inference API.
 You'll create AI personas, test their consistency, and build practical applications.

 ## 🧩 Exercise Overview

 ### Exercise 1: Basic System Prompt Design
-Create a simple system prompt for a specific role and test its effectiveness.
+Create a simple system prompt for a specific role and test its effectiveness with Hugging Face models.

 ### Exercise 2: Character Development
 Design a detailed character with personality, background, and communication style.